 “You offer a crystal clear message: you hold the key to health and happiness in your hands.
 And it all starts with the positive thoughts in your mind.
 You show how to use that key with a sure blend of science, inspiration and scripture.”

 How do I work with an inspirational book ghostwriter?

 It depends on you.
 You may provide material you’ve already written or dictated.
 Or the ghost may interview you numerous times, asking questions that help shape your ideas and discover relevant stories, which will then be transformed into chapters.
 Or both.
 There is no “right” way—only the approach that works best for you.

 Suppose I have just a general idea of what I want?

-An experienced ghostwriter will help you flesh out your idea, select your theme, choose the stories, episodes and ideas that support your theme, then organize everything in the manner that best supports your concept.
-It’s never too soon to get started!
+An experienced ghostwriter will help you flesh out your idea, select your theme, choose the stories, episodes, and ideas that support your theme, then organize everything in the manner that best supports your concept.
+It’s never too early to get started!

 Can I turn my speeches into a book?